 Chinese New Year is a time for family, similar to Thanksgiving in America.
-For some reason I (ignorantly) had assumed it would be a party holiday, so I made great efforts to get out of a jungle and into a “major” city.
+For some reason I (ignorantly) had assumed it would be a party holiday (but I was wrong).
+I made great efforts to get out of a jungle and into a “major” city.
 Thus, part two of our Chinese New Year’s experience was in the city of Kota Kinabalu.

 The crowd didn’t seem to notice and even started singing along with what the singer was singing.
 When the lead singer noticed us at the bar, he suddenly looked visibly nervous, and would slur the words he was less confident on under his breath.
 Then in between songs he stopped by and asked us if we wanted to sing!

-This isn’t karaoke and neither Cameron nor I are singers, but he insisted.
+This isn’t karaoke, and neither my friend Cameron nor I are singers.
+However the singer insisted.
 The next song was the Rage Against the Machine song, Killing in the Name of.
-But he was all over the place, singing just about anything you could think of that rhymes with it the words.
+However, he was all over the place, singing just about anything you could think of that rhymes with it the words.
 For a moment we even thought it was deliberate.

 As he handed the mic to us, we were faced with a question.
 Do you sing the correct lyrics, the lyrics he was singing, or get even more creative?
 Nobody seemed to notice either way.
 Hmm…

-The song ends with “F*ck You I won’t do what you tell me!” – but in their version, it was a bit more submissive.
-“F U ok I’ll do what you told me!”
+The song ends with “F*ck You I won’t do what you tell me!”
+In their version, it was a bit more submissive.
+“F U, well ok I’ll do what you told me!”
 Very obedient.

 Here’s the actual lyrics to Killing in the Name